Steve Corino: Return to the independent circuit (2008–2016)

-Return to ROH (2009–2016)
+Return to Ring of Honor (2009–2016)

+Feud with Kevin Steen (2009–2011)

-On the December 7 edition of Ring of Honor Wrestling on HDNet, a video was shown hyping Corino's return to the company.
-During early 2010, Corino formed a partnership with Kevin Steen and together the two of them started a feud with Steen's former tag team partner El Generico and Colt Cabana.
-On April 3, 2010, Corino made his ROH pay-per-view debut at The Big Bang!, where he and Steen were defeated by El Generico and Cabana via disqualification, when Steen used a chair on his former partner.
-On September 11 at Glory By Honor IX Generico and Cabana defeated Steen and Corino in a Double Chain match, when Cabana forced Corino to tap out.
+On the December 7, 2009 edition of Ring of Honor Wrestling on HDNet, a video was shown hyping Corino's return to the company.
+During early-2010, Corino formed a partnership with Kevin Steen and together the two of them started a feud with Steen's former tag team partner El Generico and Colt Cabana.
+On April 3, 2010, Corino made his ROH pay-per-view debut at ROH The Big Bang!, where he and Steen were defeated by El Generico and Cabana via disqualification, when Steen used a chair on his former partner.
+On September 11 at Glory By Honor IX Generico and Cabana defeated Steen and Corino in a chain match, when Cabana forced Corino to tap out.
 On October 16, 2010, Cabana defeated Corino in an "I Quit" match to end their feud.
 Following Steen's departure from Ring of Honor after December's Final Battle 2010, Corino proclaimed himself a changed man and turned babyface.
 Corino began feuding with Mike Bennett, and the two faced each other at Manhattan Mayhem IV on March 19, with Bennett picking up the victory.
 On May 21 at Supercard of Honor VI, Corino revealed the returning Jimmy Jacobs as the sponsor, who had helped him change his ways.
 Kevin Steen returned to ROH on June 26 at Best in the World 2011, seemingly wanting redemption as well.
 However, after saving Corino from the House of Truth, Steen turned on him and Jacobs, before being dragged out of the arena.
 On December 23 at Final Battle 2011, with Jimmy Jacobs as the special guest referee and Jim Cornette at ringside, Kevin Steen defeated his former mentor, Corino, in a No Disqualification match to be reinstated in ROH.

+S.C.U.M.
+(2012–2013)

-Corino later returned to ROH on May 12, 2012, when he formed the S.C.U.M.
+Corino returned to ROH on May 12, 2012, when he formed the S.C.U.M.
 (Suffering, Chaos, Ugliness, and Mayhem) stable with Steen and Jacobs.
 On September 15 at Death Before Dishonor X: State of Emergency, Corino and Jacobs defeated Charlie Haas and Rhett Titus in the finals of a tournament to win the vacant ROH World Tag Team Championship.
 They lost the title to the Briscoe Brothers (Jay and Mark) on December 16 at Final Battle 2012: Doomsday in a three-way match, which also included the team of Caprice Coleman and Cedric Alexander.
 On April 6, 2013, Corino became the new leader of S.C.U.M., when the stable turned on Kevin Steen, after he had lost the ROH World Championship.
 On June 23, S.C.U.M. was forced to disband, after being defeated by Team ROH in a Steel Cage Warfare match.